 Swollen Lymph Nodes: Cancer Symptoms

 Please remember the following information: When the body is infected, lymph nodes often become swollen.
-However, if lymph nodes suddenly swell in the head and neck area, under the arms, or in the groin, and are accompanied by night sweats, fever, and sudden weight loss, it could be a sign of lymphoma or tuberculosis.
+However, if lymph nodes suddenly swell in the head and neck, under the arms, or in the groin, and are accompanied by night sweats, fever, and sudden weight loss, this may indicate lymphoma or tuberculosis.

 It’s important to see a healthcare provider for an accurate diagnosis.
 Moreover, a biopsy of the swollen lymph node can provide a definitive diagnosis.